LearnTransportation

 What is Ola Electric's business model?

 Ola Electric is a vertically integrated EV manufacturer.
 It builds electric two-wheelers — the Gen3 S1 scooter range and the ₹74,999 Roadster X motorcycle — at the FutureFactory in Tamil Nadu (capacity ~10M units/year) and is investing in in-house cell manufacturing (6 GWh planned).
-It shipped 359,221 units in FY25, but the heavy fixed-cost manufacturing model turned brutal as volumes collapsed to ~5,500 units in January 2026.
+It shipped 359,221 units in FY25, but the heavy fixed-cost manufacturing model turned brutal as volumes collapsed to ~5,500 units in January 2026; FY26 unit deliveries came in at 173,794 for the full year.

 What is the difference between Ola and Uber's business model?